Phase diagram for a copolymer in a micro-emulsion: Abstract

 0.5truecm

-\emph{AMS} 2000 \emph{subject classifications.} 60F10, 60K37, 82B27.\\ \emph{Key words and phrases.} Random copolymer, random micro-emulsion, free energy, percolation, variational formula, large deviations, concentration of measure.\\ \emph{Acknowledgment:} The research in this paper is supported by ERC Advanced Grant 267356 VARIS.
-NP is grateful for hospitality at the Mathematical Institute of Leiden University during extended visits in 2011, 2012 and 2013.\\ \emph{Remark:} The part of this paper dealing with the ``column-based'' variational formula for the free energy has appeared as a preprint on the mathematics archive: arXiv:1204.1234.
+\emph{AMS} 2000 \emph{subject classifications.} 60F10, 60K37, 82B27.\\ \emph{Key words and phrases.} Random copolymer, random micro-emulsion, free energy, percolation, variational formula, large deviations, concentration of measure.\\ \emph{Acknowledgment:} The research in this paper is supported by ERC Advanced Grant 267356-VARIS.
+NP is grateful for hospitality at the Mathematical Institute of Leiden University during extended visits in 2011, 2012 and 2013 within the framework of this grant.
+FdH and NP are grateful for hospitality at the Institute for Mathematical Sciences at the National University of Singapore in May of 2015.\\ \emph{Remark:} The part of this paper dealing with the ``column-based'' variational formula for the free energy has appeared as a preprint on the mathematics archive: arXiv:1204.1234.